 Fingers crossed that the finished product proves worthy of all my enthusiasm.

 Jackie Chan and Johnny Knoxville are the stars of new action comedy, Skiptrace.
-Chan plays a detective from Hong Kong, Knoxville is an American gambler and together they must team up against a Chines criminal.
-Sounds familiar…?
+Chan plays a detective from Hong Kong, Knoxville is an American gambler.
+Together they must team up against a Chinese criminal; sounds familiar?

-It just occurred to me that Jonny Knoxville kind of looks like a young Jack Nicholson.
+Lastly, it just occurred to me that Jonny Knoxville kind of looks like a young Jack Nicholson.
+You see it, right.
+Yeah, you do!

 I’m certain that most people, especially children will find Kung Fu Panda 3very entertaining indeed.